Failure to Perform a C-Section Quickly After Placental Abruption Caused Infant Oxygen Deprivation and Cerebral Palsy

 She said she was not referred to a consultant and not scanned, despite the warning signs of similar pain at the birth of her second child, and despite these details in her records.
 At about 10:30 p.m., Emma was sent home.
 “They said I wasn’t in labor and to return the next day for an emergency scan,” said Emma.

 “At 5:30 p.m., I was walking up and down my mum’s living room in severe pain.
 I collapsed and was rushed to hospital.
 The doctor said I had placental abruption and might have to deliver him stillborn.
 I was terrified.”
 Brandon was born weighing 3lbs., 4oz.
 Emma said: “He started having seizures.
 He had an MRI scan and they confirmed brain damage.”
-A cluster of cysts have formed at the back of Brandon’s brain.
-He has been diagnosed with cerebral palsy and the cost of his care could run into the millions.
+A cluster of cysts had formed at the back of Brandon’s brain.
+He had been diagnosed with cerebral palsy and the cost of his care could run into the millions.

 “The pains were the beginning of the placental abruption.
 If they’d scanned me and Brandon was born when I first went in, he probably wouldn’t have these problems,” said Emma.